djherron/NeSy4VRD/protocol/README.md

 ## The NeSy4VRD protocol

-Like most protocols, the **NeSy4VRD protocol** is conceptual in nature.
-Rather than define it in a formal specification document, however, it is simpler to give examples of it and explain the examples.
+Like most protocols, the **NeSy4VRD protocol** is conceptual in nature and is defined in a specification document.
+This README document is the specification document defining the **NeSy4VRD protocol**.
+For simplicity, it is an informal specification that relies on examples and explanations of the examples.

 Here is a representative sample of the **NeSy4VRD protocol** in action that illustates all of its features:
 ```